Planned Diffusion: Conclusion

+The authors acknowledge the MIT Office of Research Computing and Data for providing high performance computing resources that have contributed to the research results reported within this paper.
+This work was supported in part by the MIT-Google Program for Computing Innovation and by SRC JUMP 2.0 (CoCoSys).
+This material is based upon work supported in part by the National Science Foundation Graduate Research Fellowship under Grant No. 2141064.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
 This work was funded in part by the DARPA ANSR, CODORD, and SAFRON programs under awards FA8750-23-2-0004, HR00112590089, and HR00112530141, NSF grant IIS1943641, and gifts from Adobe Research, Cisco Research, Qualcomm, and Amazon.
 This work was also supported by NSF CAREER Grant \#2341040, Schmidt Sciences Early Career Fellowship, Okawa Foundation Research Award.
 Approved for public release; distribution is unlimited.
-This material is based upon work supported in-part by the National Science Foundation Graduate Research Fellowship under Grant No. 2141064.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
-This work was supported in part by CoCoSys, one of the seven centers sponsored by the Semiconductor Research Corporation (SRC) and DARPA under the Joint University Microelectronics Program 2.0 (JUMP 2.0).
-We acknowledge the MIT Office of Research Computing and Data for providing high performance computing resources that have contributed to the research results reported within this paper.